AnotherKamila/stalky/README.md

 I like this!
 ------------

 Me too :-D If you want to increase my motivation and therefore the chances that I'll write some code today, you can [say thanks](https://saythanks.io/to/AnotherKamila) or [support me on Liberapay](https://liberapay.com/kamila/donate).
-Or _you_ can write code and [send a pull request](https://github.com/AnotherKamila/stalky/)!
+Or _you_ can [write code](https://github.com/AnotherKamila/stalky/wiki/Development)!